 After completing this course, students will have a better appreciation for and understanding of the basic principles of chemistry, including standards of measurement, properties of matter, atomic theory and the periodic table, chemical nomenclature, chemical reactions and equations, solution properties, and the basic properties of gases.
 Students completing this course should have a better probability of success in CHEM 120, if taken.
-This course fulfills part of the D-I (Science/Mathematics) general education requirement.
+This course fulfills part of the E-NS (Non-lab Natural Science) general education requirement.
 It will help students attain the general education goal and objective of obtaining an understanding of the scientific method and a working knowledge of natural science and its relevance in their lives.